Young female and male participants giving thumbs up as they run past

 Start & finish line

-2025 HBF Run for a Reason start line map
+Run for a reason 2026 start map

-Finish point: Gloucester Park, Perth
+Finish point: Gloucester Park, East Perth

 2025 HBF Run for a Reason finish line map